top of page

 3. What problems/challenges did you encounter?

-4. What can Danny/manager do to help you? (if anything)
+4. What can the manager/team lead do to help you? (if anything)

 Don't dwell on mistakes